giffgaff vs Three: compare coverage, 4G/5G speeds and benefits

 Roaming: how giffgaff and Three compare

-Useful link: Read our review of Go Roam
+Useful link: See what we thought of Go Roam

-You'll also get 4G speeds wherever available too.
-It just means that if you're going elsewhere in the world, you'll need to turn data roaming off or curb your usage.
+You’ll get 4G anywhere it’s available too.
+But if you go beyond the EU you’ll definitely want to turn off roaming or curb your data usage.

 Useful link: giffgaff's roaming fair usage policy

-Our verdict on this topic:A win for Three
+Our verdict on this topic:A win for giffgaff

 Benefits you get on giffgaff but not Three